ASEAN: Culture

-The organization hosts cultural activities in an attempt to further integrate the region.
+The organisation hosts cultural activities in an attempt to further integrate the region.
 These include sports and educational activities as well as writing awards.
 Examples of these include the ASEAN Centre for Biodiversity, ASEAN Heritage Parks and the ASEAN Outstanding Scientist and Technologist Award.
-In addition, the ASEAN region has been recognized as one of the world's most diverse regions ethnically, religiously and linguistically.
+In addition, the ASEAN region has been recognised as one of the world's most diverse regions ethnically, religiously and linguistically.

 Media

 Member states have promoted co-operation in information to help build an ASEAN identity.
 One of the main bodies in ASEAN co-operation in information is the ASEAN Committee on Culture and Information (COCI).
 Established in 1978, its mission is to promote effective co-operation in the fields of information, as well as culture, through its various projects and activities.
 It includes representatives from national institutions like the Ministry of Foreign Affairs, Ministries of Culture and Information, national radio and television networks, museums, archives and libraries, among others.
-Together, they meet once a year to formulate and agree on projects to fulfil their mission.
+The representatives meet annually to formulate and agree on projects in support of their mission.
 On 14 November 2014, foreign ministers of member states launched the ASEAN Communication Master Plan (ACPM).
 It provides a framework for communicating the character, structure, and overall vision of ASEAN and the ASEAN community to key audiences within the region and globally.
-The plan seeks to demonstrate the relevance and benefits of the ASEAN through fact-based and compelling communications, recognising that the ASEAN community is unique and different from other country integration models.

 ASEAN Media Cooperation (AMC) sets digital television standards and policies in preparation for broadcasters to transition from analogue to digital broadcasting.
 This collaboration was conceptualised during the 11th ASEAN Ministers Responsible for Information (AMRI) Conference in Malaysia on 1 March 2012 where a consensus declared that both new and traditional media were keys to connecting ASEAN peoples and bridging cultural gaps in the region.
 Several key initiatives under the AMC include: